rundeck/docs/docs/api/rundeck-api.md

 Response with `Content-Type: application/json`:

-It contains a `paging` entry with paging information, and an `executions` entry:
+It contains a `paging` entry with paging information, and an `executions` entry with execution information:

 ``` json
 {